lachlanpearse-mclaren/DevOps-Course-Starter/README.md

     MONGO_DB_CONNECTION: The connection string to your MongoDB account
     MONGO_DB_NAME: The name you'd like to have for your MongoDB for this application

-Also ensure your MongoDB database specified above contains three collections: "todo", "doing" and "done".

 ### Test Configuration

 To run the unit tests, you will require pytest to be installed.
 You will also require the chromedriver.exe binary in the root directory for